hydraulic-institute/edb/source/02_fluid-properties-II/04_viscosity.md

 <units us = "The unit of kinematic viscosity in English measure
-is the square foot per second." metric = "The unit of kinematic viscosity in Metric measure is the square centimeter per second called the STOKE.
-It usually is more convenient to express numerical values in CENTISTOKES such that 100 centistokes equal one stoke."/>
+is the square foot per second." metric = "The unit of kinematic viscosity in Metric measure is the square centimeter per second called the stoke.
+It usually is more convenient to express numerical values in centistokes such that 100 centistokes equal one stoke."/>

 The distinction between the dynamic and the kinematic